-As part of a study conducted by Juno and YouGov, a survey asked 500 small businesses (including sole traders and SME decision-makers) the reasons that they do not get paid on time.
+As part of a study conducted by Juno and YouGov, a survey asked 500 small businesses (including sole traders and SME decision-makers) the reasons that their clients pay them late.
 Here are the 4 key reasons for late payment and how to fix them.

 So, you’ve finally taken the leap and become a freelancer, sole trader, or small business owner and have managed to secure some regular work – great!
 That should be the first hurdle over and done with.
 But no one prepares you for having to grapple with late payments from your clients.
 This is why we’ve written this guide: to help you address the most common late payment problems you and your business will most likely face at one point or another.

 Late payments affect most businesses

 Whether you’re a freelancer paid by the day or the hour, or someone who works on a project or contract basis, we all experience dry spells in work every now and then.
 This makes timely payments from your existing clients super important in giving you the financial stability you need.

 If late payments seem too familiar, you are not alone:

 Among the worst affected industries are marketing (paid late 88% of the time), followed by the legal (78%) and retail (54%) sectors.

 So why are late payments still not a thing of the past, and what can you do about them?